Frequently Asked Questions

 Students may also pursue lab/research opportunities outside of their major department.
 Every academic discipline at UCD engages in research!
 Psychology and Cognitive Science students have worked for labs in Human Development, Linguistics, Communication, Philosophy, Computer Science, Biological Science, and the Medical Center, to name a few.

-• Read the advising newsletters; they sometimes announce research opportunities
+• Read our Yellow Cluster Advising newsletters; they sometimes announce research opportunities

 • Reach out to your major faculty advisor, Dr. Rohan French, to ask about how to get started